 1 – OPPENHEIM BA, SEFTON AM, GILL ON, ET AL. Widespread Legionella pneumophila contamination of dental stations in a dental school without apparent human infection.
 Epidemiol Infect 1987; 99(1): 159-166.

-2 – The Health and Safety Commission’s Approved Code of Practice, L8, the control of legionella bacteria in water systems
+2 – The Health and Safety Executive’s Approved Code of Practice, L8, the control of legionella bacteria in water systems

 3 – NHS Estates HTM 01-05 2013: Decontamination in primary care dental practices (HTM 01-05)